Frequently Asked Questions (FAQs)

 Q: Has anything changed in the recertification forms from last year?

-A: The Recertification process underwent a significant revision in 2020.
+A: The ABC is continually improving the recertification process.
 It is always good practice to review the current recertification process and current recertification forms, which can be found on our Recertification page.

 Q: What if I do not provide adequate documentary evidence to support recertification points I am claiming?